Sensor technology improves yields in the agricultural sector

 Rob Pieters is convinced that Australian farmers will also increasingly embrace sensor technology.
 After all, it has been proven to considerably aid farmers in the pursuit of agricultural technology and can most certainly provide financial benefits.

-Make the most of our knowledge of sensors straight away, just as Agrifac did.
-The incorporation of Hall sensors in their field sprayers has enabled famers to increase the yield of arable land.
+The incorporation of Hall sensors in the Agrifac field sprayers has enabled famers to increase the yield of arable land.